 EXPERIENCED CRIMINAL DEFENSE LAWYER IN FORT WORTH

-If you are facing a probation revocation or probation adjudication in Tarrant County, Texas then you need a criminal defense attorney who has the knowledge, the dedication, and the experience to get you the best possible outcome (dismiss the motion to revoke or minimum the impact).
+If you are facing a probation revocation or probation adjudication in Tarrant County, Texas then you need a criminal defense attorney who has the knowledge, the dedication, and the experience to get you the best possible outcome (i.e. dismiss the motion to revoke; get a minimal sentence).
 All of our criminal lawyers at Hoeller McLaughlin PLLC are former prosecutors in Tarrant County, Texas.
 Our criminal lawyers have tried over 200 combined jury trials and have extensive experience getting great results helping clients facing probation revocations.

 1. Agree to an intermediate sanction, such as a small amount of jail time or additional community service hours, in lieu of a probation revocation,